Muscogee Ancestral Lands in West Georgia: A Public Humanities Event

 The American Revolution in the South: Myth-Vs-Reality

-Clayton County Headquarters Library 865 Battle Creek Road, Jonesboro, GA, United States
+Clayton County Library Headquarters 865 Battle Creek Road, Jonesboro, GA, United States

 The American Revolution is often told through familiar stories but the reality in the South was far more complex.
 Join us as we welcome Dr. Adam Tate of Clayton State University for an engaging talk that explores the myths, overlooked events, and diverse perspectives that shaped the Revolutionary War in our region.
 Discover how the […]